rmarketing/blog-src/content/post/basic-google-analytics-setup.md

-title = "Basic Google Analytics Setup in 10 Easy Steps" Categories = ["Online Marketing","Google Analytics"] Tags = ["Online Marketing","Google Analytics"]
+title = "Basic Google Analytics Setup in 10 Easy Steps" Categories = ["Online Marketing","Google Analytics"] Tags = ["Online Marketing","Google Analytics"] Description = "Set up a Google Analytics account for your website, blog or e-commerce shop from scratch. detailed Step-by-Step Guide."
 +++

 In order to gain insights to your website's traffic and user behavior from reports or data analysis, you have to collect data of the website usage first.
 Google Analytics does the core reporting and data collection.
 In this post we explain how to setup up a Google Analytics account with standard page tracking.
 If you already have a working Google Analytics account you can skip this post.